bhawnagupta08/Emotion-AI/README.md

 whether there are any patterns to the submissions.

 # Emotions
-The set of emoions used are TBD
+The set of emotions used are TBD